Concerns the COVID-19 economic shock could trigger a crisis in the global financial system

 When asked why, given the concerns aired about the vulnerability of CDOs and other instruments, financial regulators have not zoomed in on them, Kozul-Wright countered: “Because the regulators across the financial world have essentially thrown in the towel.
 The shocking thing is that you would have thought after the 2008-09 financial crisis—because the promise was: Look, this will not happen again; we recognize the regulators took their eye off the ball.
 But all these similar types of toxic instruments have now come back into play.”
 “There has not been a systemic attempt to clamp down,” he added.

-Research conducted by Roulet and published in a report by the OECD in August, carried out rigorous corporate debt stress testing on a sample of financial statements from over 12,000 firms worldwide to estimate the potential effects of a shock.
+Research conducted by Roulet and published in a report by the OECD in August carried out rigorous corporate debt stress testing on a sample of financial statements from over 12,000 firms worldwide to estimate the potential effects of a shock.
 It revealed the precarious situation many exposed and at-risk firms could face or if exposed to downside risks.
-Roulet told The Geneva Observer that under stress testing conditions (20 percent fall in corporate earnings, a 6.5 percent rise in the cost of credit, and a currency depreciation against the dollar of 30 percent for firms in EMEs) the findings show that under stress conditions a lot of firms can have problems in terms of debt repayment and also funding conditions.
+Roulet told The Geneva Observer that under stress testing conditions (20 percent fall in corporate earnings, a 6.5 percent rise in the cost of credit, and currency depreciation against the dollar of 30 percent for firms in EMEs) the findings show that under stress conditions a lot of firms can have problems in terms of debt repayment and also funding conditions.

 UNCTAD says that while low-quality non-financial corporate debt has been more prevalent in advanced economies, the corporate bond market has also grown substantially in some large emerging countries since the financial crisis, rising in total from US$380 billion in 2007 to US$3.7 trillion in 2017, with Chinese firms accounting for almost two-thirds of the total by 2017.

 Looking ahead, Kozul-Wright says if a premature austerity is ushered in as countries exit the COVID-19 crisis, “then the chance of a double-dipped recession late next year or early 2022 is significant.”
 “The point of the UNCTAD report is that the fear is that if they (governments) do go into a cutting spree prematurely, then the world economy will be in very serious trouble.
-The recovery from 2009 has been a long recovery, it has been a very weak recovery and part of the reason was premature austerity.
+The recovery from 2009 has been a long recovery, it has been a very weak recovery, and part of the reason was premature austerity.
 Having spent significantly in 2009, and to some extent into 2010, they cut back far too early,” he says.
 “The evidence is out on the notion of expansionary austerity, and it’s a fraud.
 Austerity leads to contraction and leads to a worsening of the fiscal position of governments.
 You hit the denominator just as hard as you hit the numerator, right?”

-On a brighter note, Kozul-Wright says, UNCTAD offers a growth scenario driven by ensuring the public sector spending is maintained, until the private sector consumers and businesses are in a position to spend.
-And if you are willing to persist with that, he says, and coordinate that internationally “we do show that it's not only good for growth, it's good for jobs, it's good for wages and it's good for public finances in the longer-term.”
+On a brighter note, Kozul-Wright says UNCTAD offers a growth scenario driven by ensuring the public sector spending is maintained until the private sector consumers and businesses are in a position to spend.
+And if you are willing to persist with that, he says, and coordinate that internationally “we do show that it's not only good for growth, it's good for jobs, it's good for wages, and it's good for public finances in the longer-term.”